 Educational Leadership, EdD

 - Doctor of Education (Ed.
-D.) in Educational Leadership in K-12 (3 year program; 51 credit hours)
+D.) in Educational Leadership in K-12, and

 - Doctor of Education (Ed.
-D.) in Educational Leadership in Higher Education (three and a half year; 55 credit hours)
+D.) in Educational Leadership in Higher Education.

 Courses are conducted in an accelerated weekend format.
-Courses span six weeks and the classes are normally held the first, third and sixth weekends of a six-week session.
-Normally a two week break is provided between courses so that students can prepare for the next course.
+Courses span six weeks.
+Class sections are normally held the first, third and sixth weekends of a six-week session.
+Normally a two week break is provided between courses, so that students can prepare for the next course.
 Sessions are held Friday nights from 5:00-9:00 p.m., Saturdays from 9:00 a.m. to 4:00 p.m. and Sundays from 10:00 a.m. to 3:00 p.m.

-- Skilled educational leaders who can connect and apply educational research to policy and practice to serve the institution and the community.
+- Experts in Educational Leadership who can connect and apply educational research to policy and practice to serve the institution and the community.